Update: Some of the card offers on this page have expired

 Payment history is the most important factor in FICO’s traditional credit scoring model.
 A balance transfer card with a limited, no-interest period can help you wipe out your debt faster without missing payments or incurring extra charges.

 A handful of issuers offer cards that charge no fees for balance transfers and no interest for several months.
 Typically, a balance transfer fee of 3 to 5 percent will be tacked on the amount you move to the new card.
 Chase’s Slate card, however, currently allows you to transfer a balance for free within the first 60 days of membership and charges no interest for 15 months.
-The BankAmericard Credit Card and the Discover it card are offering no interest for 18 months, but each carries a 3 percent fee for any balance that is transferred to the card.
+The BankAmericard Credit Card and the Discover it card are offering no interest for 18 months (see terms for Bank of America), but each carries a 3 percent fee for any balance that is transferred to the card.

 With a no-interest offer, develop a plan to pay off the balance before the bonus period ends and stick to it.
 Carrying a balance beyond the introductory period in this case is counterproductive.
 Also just as important: Don’t add to the balance and don’t start charging again on the card that now has a zero balance or you’ll defeat the purpose of wiping out high-interest debt.